zitadel/zitadel/docs/docs/quickstarts/login/flutter.md

 </array>
 ```

-### Add Authentication
+### Add authentication

 :::note

-The auth redirect scheme "`ch.myexample.app`" registers all auth URLs with the given
-scheme for the app.
+The auth redirect scheme "`ch.myexample.app`" registers all auth URLs with the given scheme for the app.
-So, a URL that points to `ch.myexample.app://signin` works with the same registration.
+So, both URLs `ch.myexample.app://signin` and `ch.myexample.app://logout` work with the same registration.

 :::